roop/citron/docs/api/CitronLexer.md

 [`consume(token:, code:)`]: ../CitronParser/#consumetoken-citrontoken-tokencode-citrontokencode

-Assuming that the Citron-generated parser is called `Parser`, you can
+Assuming that the Citron-generated parser is called `Parser`, we can
 write:

 ~~~ Swift